smartCode2018/Advanced-Nodejs-Auth-System-With-Email-Verification/README.md

 # Advanced-Nodejs-Auth-System-With-Email-Verification

-This is an advance Node.js Auth Application
-Complete Register, Login and Passowrd Rest functionalities.
+This is an advance Node.js Auth Application with Complete Register, Login and Passowrd Rest functionalities.

 Covers Email sainding with nodemailer.

-To istall
+---- To istall ----

 Rename config.env.example to config.env and fill in your credentials and mongodb Url